grondilu/bitcoin-bash-tools/README.md

 ### Address generation

 A function called `bitcoinAddress` takes a bitcoin key, either vanilla or extended, and displays the corresponding bitcoin address.
+Unlike functions described above, `bitcoinAddress` currently takes input as positional parameters, and not from stdin.
+This might change in future versions, as it is probably not a good idea to write bitcoin private keys in plain text on the command line.

 For a vanilla private key in WIF, the [P2PKH invoice address](https://en.bitcoin.it/wiki/Invoice_address)